LucasPaetow/rAF-Animation/readme.md

 #### Some tipps and tricks

-- If you want to animate properties which you also need for the calculations, like `height` or `width`, you can use `minHeight/ maxHeight` minWidth/maxWidth` for the animation instead.
+- If you want to animate properties which you also need for the calculations, like `height` or `width`, you can use `minHeight/ maxHeight` or `minWidth/maxWidth` for the animation instead.
 This way you dont have difficulties to recalculate the original values again.

 - Animating values from 0 to your desired value is just `desiredValue * progress` and the opposite is `desiredValue * (1-progress)` but if you want to animate partial values to 1, the formular gets a little more compliated: